 While being homeless is something that can happen to anyone, not everyone has the means to solve the problem as quickly as possible.
 So if you find yourself homeless in the Netherlands, what do you do?
-Where should you go to for assistance?
+Where should you go for assistance?
 And what agencies are there to help?

 Homeless in the Netherlands

-In the Netherlands, a person is homeless if they do not have a roof over their heads and an address where they are officially registered.
+In the Netherlands, a person is considered homeless if they do not have a roof over their heads and an address where they are officially registered.

-Being Homeless and on the Street
+Being homeless and on the street

 There are many reasons why people become homeless in the Netherlands.
 The most common reasons are financial problems, addiction and (domestic) relationship problems.